 High Power® Sports allows your entire church to be a part of the volunteer team.
 Yes, this means everyone from that former World Cup champion that attends your church to the grandparent who can't kick a soccer ball straight to save their life.
-Here is a quick overview of the volunteer team you will need, if you do not have a High Power Team come to your church
+Here is a quick overview of the volunteer team you will need, if you do not have a High Power Team come to your church:

 This person oversees everything that happens in their sport.
 He or she gets the field and equipment ready for the day and directs the skills and games.
 The head coach trains the other coaches on the field when they need it.
-The Coach Training Manual provides a lot of helpful information.

-The zone leader coordinates all activities during large group times.
+The Zone Leader coordinates all activities during large group times.
 Everything you need to plan and teach can be found in the Zone Leader Guide.

 What kind of space do I need?

 Each sport has its own needs for space.
 If you have questions about whether or not your space will work please contact us and we can walk you through it.

 You need an area in which you can kick a ball.
 This can be on a field outside, in a gym, on carpet, or even in the church parking lot.
 The space needed for soccer is VERY flexible.